 This feature becomes more obvious with increased weight as the glyphs become denser, the counters are squeezed and assume an almost rectangular shape.
 Supplementarily the outside pathsʼ top and bottom parts have been carefully pressed against the counters to further emphasize the tapering of strokes towards crossing the stress axis.

-STRAIGHT TO ROUND: The same strategy is applied to straight stems transitioning into hairlines.
+Straight to round: The same strategy is applied to straight stems transitioning into hairlines.
 On the transition-facing side of the stem the line remains straight for as long as possible to then quickly rush into the hairline terminal stroke.

 On the opposite side the curve starts rather abruptly out of the straight stem and looks like a few slices of weight have been shaved off.
 You can literally feel the curved stroke longing for more weight.
 Withholding the urge to have a super-smooth transition results in a sharp beak-like shape from stem to hairline.

-STRAIGHT SHAPES: Other glyphs are brutal and simplistic in their execution forming a sharp contrast to the delicate handling of hairlines and the careful drawing of the curves.
+Straight shapes: Other glyphs are brutal and simplistic in their execution forming a sharp contrast to the delicate handling of hairlines and the careful drawing of the curves.
 The complex relationship between straight and round, sharp and smooth, delicate and brutal in Vitrine was fine-tuned over long drawing sessions to find the right balance.

 As a next step after completing the Upright I wanted to decide on the angle of the italic.
 I slanted several key glyphs in a range from 10° to 20°.
 After proofing some paragraphs I still wasnʼt sure, so I did what every type designer should do from time to time.
 I turned to a graphic designer for advice.